Manage

 1. Toxic Work Culture

-• Poor or unhealthy interpersonal relationships between coworkers and managers
+• Interpersonal relationships between coworkers and managers are poor or unhealthy.

 2. Insufficient Compensation

-Pay and compensation are huge factors for employee turnover.
-The fact of the matter is, no matter what extra benefits or perks you may offer, if employees aren’t making enough money, they’re going to find another option.
+Compensation is a huge factor in employee turnover.
+The fact of the matter is, no matter what extra benefits or perks you may offer, if employees aren’t earning what they’re worth, they’re going to find other opportunities.

-According to research, 63% of employees who quit in 2021 did so because of low pay, and that number most likely held steady in 2022.
-And recent data shows that switching jobs is the best way to get a large raise, by far.
+Sixty-three percent of employees who quit in 2021 did so because of low pay.
+Recent data shows switching jobs is the best way to get a large raise, by far.

 You have to find ways to entice your employees to stay.
-While it may not be possible to give everyone huge raises, try to think of ways to offer better rewards, such as gifts, bonuses, or incentives to boost your compensation offerings.
+While it may not be possible to give everyone huge raises, try to think of ways to offer better rewards, such as gifts, bonuses, or incentives, to boost your compensation offerings.
+The more you customize your compensation to the needs of your team members, the more satisfied and valued they’ll feel.

 3. Lack of Advancement/Development Opportunities

-Have you ever been stuck in a dead-end job, with no hope of a promotion or advancement of any kind?
-That feeling of stagnation is a big reason why employees quit.
-More than 70% of employees who have a high risk of quitting say they want to leave because they aren’t given opportunities or resources to grow in their position.
+Have you ever been stuck in a dead-end job with no hope of a promotion or advancement of any kind?
+That feeling of stagnation is one of the biggest reasons employees quit.
+Sixty-eight percent of employees who feel their current job lacks opportunities for promotion or growth intend to change jobs.

 4. Lack of Flexibility